 Cruising on a skateboard is a great and relaxing way of skateboarding.
 Pretty much everyone who learned skateboarding started out just cruising around at some point.
 It’s not a type of skateboard you take to a skate park, but they are great for learning how to ride.

-Cruisers are great for beginners because they are more forgiving on rougher roads, require less effort to push around and provide more stability compared to other skateboards.
-It’s the perfect combo between a skateboard and a longboard.
-Easy to carry around and all the benefits of the larger and softer wheels.
+Normal sized and wide cruisers are great for beginners because they are more forgiving on rougher roads, require less effort to push around and provide more stability compared to other skateboards.
+Mini cruisers are harder to ride because and require more experience.

 There are some differences of opinion of what exactly a cruiser board is, I mean where do you draw the line?
 Perhaps you’re even looking to do some tricks like hopping a few curbs or practice power slides.
 Let’s dive into different types and what exactly is suitable for you.